The Ultimate Guide to the FTM Token

 How are the votes calculated?

 The percentage of turnout is based on the staked amount.
-If a delegator does not vote, the system takes the vote of the validator he delegated to.
+If a delegator does not vote, the system awards the uncast votes to that delegator’s validator.

 Where can FTM holders discuss proposals?